Table of contents

-When you reopen your small business after a nationwide lockdown, it’s not like opening for the first time.
-There are new safe workplace principles to follow and processes to put in place that will change the way your business operates.
+Reopening your business after a shelter in place isn’t like opening a business for the first time.
+There are new considerations to make and processes to put in place that will change the way your business operates.

-Because there is a lot of complexity when it comes to reopening after lockdown has lifted, having well-documented, thoughtful safe workplace principles in place ahead of time can help open your doors and start collecting revenue faster when the time comes.
+Because there is a lot of complexity when it comes to reopening after a shelter in place is lifted, having a well-documented, thoughtful plan in place ahead of time can help open your doors and start collecting revenue faster when the time comes.

 Steps to writing a reopening plan